-Our afternoon speakers were chosen among many applicants, and their approachable TED-style talks describing their research will BLOW YOUR MIND!
+Our afternoon speakers’ approachable TED-style talks describing their research will BLOW YOUR MIND!
+Presenter selection is in progress.
+This year’s talks will be announced soon!

 Alison Gilchrist is a graduate student interested in how viruses hijack human cells for their own nefarious purposes.
 She’s currently in the Sawyer Lab, where she’s studying how dengue virus gets around the immune system in various sneaky ways.
 In her free time, she acts as co-editor-in-chief for Science Buffs, a STEM blog run by CU graduate students and open to anybody!
 They write about everything from microbes to space missions, with an emphasis on making all kinds of science accessible to all kinds of people.
 In the rest of her free time she likes to read and hike.
 She’s a member of the International Society of Tardigrade Hunters, because hiking is even more fun if you bring back some moss and look at it under a microscope.